Line-us/Line-us-Programming/README.md

 ### PHP Library by fxmorin
 A library created by fxmorin to allow you to use your Line-us with PHP.
 Available at [fxmorin's GitHub](https://github.com/fxmorin/line-us)

+### R Library by benjaminschwetz
+A library for R, built on the Python library.

 ## Protocol details for people who want to know how it all works
 ### Introduction